STATEMENT UNDER S.54 OF THE MODERN SLAVERY ACT 2015

 We are committed to combating the risks of modern slavery occurring within our organisation and supply chains.
 Cubico’s Internal Auditor and Procurement Manager alongside the Legal and Compliance team, have specific remit to further address the risks and will lead initiatives to:

-- via site visits conducted by our Global Health and Safety Manager, continue to carry out due diligence and audits on suppliers and our own assets.
-Our Global Health and Safety Manager will be visiting our recently acquired operations in Colombia before the end of 2019 and we will consider issuing modern slavery questionnaires and carrying our further due diligence on the operations there;
+- via site visits conducted by our Global Health and Safety Manager, continue to carry out due diligence and audits on suppliers and our own assets.;

-- enforce the requirements of the Supplier Code of Conduct which we introduced during the course of 2017;
+- continue to enforce the requirements of the Supplier Code of Conduct;

-- liaise directly with our Global Health and Safety Manager on issues/risks he identifies and make recommendations to Cubico’s Legal and Compliance team.
+- continue to liaise directly with our Global Health and Safety Manager on issues/risks he identifies and make recommendations to Cubico’s Legal and Compliance team;

 Modern slavery will continue to be a standing agenda point in respect of all quarterly risk management meetings which are attended by all heads of country.

 As noted in our 2016 statement we acknowledge that our employees are our ‘eyes and ears’ when it comes to vigilance on the risks of modern slavery.
 In 2018 we invested in an e-learning modern slavery module which was rolled out to approximately 50 employees in our procurement, operations, asset management, health and safety and legal functions and to our Country Leads.
 In 2020 we will reissue this training to relevant employees to ensure modern slavery risks remain at the forefront of their minds.